ainzaff/quiz_app/README.md

 # first_app

 My first Flutter project.
 This is a simple quiz that matches your answers with the results.
 Based on your answers, it assigns you to one of 9 NBA players.
+This app is designed for Pixel 2's screen.
 ## Getting Started

 This project is a starting point for a Flutter application.